 j.
-Fund Balances/Net Assets (Continued)
+Fund Balances/Net Position (Continued)

-In the government-wide financial statements, restricted net assets are legally restricted by outside parties for a specific purpose or from enabling legislation.
-Invested in capital assets, net of related debt represents the book value of capital assets less any long-term debt issued to acquire or construct the capital assets.
+In the government-wide financial statements, restricted net positions are legally restricted by outside parties for a specific purpose or from enabling legislation.
+Net investment in capital assets represents the book value of capital assets less any long-term debt issued to acquire or construct the capital assets.

-None of the restricted net assets or restricted fund balance results from enabling legislation adopted by the PBC.
+None of the restricted net positions or restricted fund balance results from enabling legislation adopted by the PBC.